Rayyan995/ReactJS-Basics-Course-Documentation/05_outputting_dynamic_data.md

 # Outputting Dynamic Data
 * Since **JSX** is simply *JavaScript code* even if it seems *XML-like*, we can output dynamic data in the **JSX** simply by wrapping this data in *curly braces* **{}**.
-* This dynamic data can be any *logic* such as mathematical calculation or a variable and more.
-However we are *restricted* to embed a single line of code not more inside those curly braces.
+* This dynamic data can be any *logic* such as mathematical calculation, a variable and more.
+However, we are *restricted* to embed a single line of code not more inside those curly braces.
 * So what we can do if our logic is multi-line?
 Simply we can do that logic within the ` render ` method before we return a **JSX** and prepare a variable to be outputted in the **JSX**.
 * Based on that let's see some examples that work and some that do not: [Since all of our work will exist in ` AppComponent ` class inside the ` render ` method, we will write this portion only]
     * **Literals or values**